Qastor-Studio/Pictor/README.md

 ### Other Parameters
 They are 100% same with `PictorSymbolPictor`, except `PictorEmojiPictor` does not have `selectionColor: Color`.

+## Usage
+If `aboutLinkIsHidden` is set to `true` (default as `false`), then you need to add one of these caption below to your project.
+The caption could be placed at anywhere as long as it is not hard to be found.

+> Powered by Pictor

+or

+> Powered by Garden Pictor

 ## Credits
 - ThreeManager785
 - WindowsMEMZ